k14krug/questforge/.clinerules/clinerules.md

 - **AI Response Validation**: `Template.validate_ai_response` ensures AI responses meet expected format/structure.
 - **Database Migrations**: All schema changes are managed through Flask-Migrate.
 - **Logging**: Structured logging with rotation is used throughout the application.
+- **Explicit Difficulty Prompting**: The "difficulty" setting selected during game creation is translated into explicit instructions within the AI campaign generation prompt (`prompt_builder.build_campaign_prompt`).
+This aims to make the difficulty level more impactful by guiding the AI on aspects like resource availability, challenge complexity, NPC behavior, and plot point clarity.
+(Effectiveness to be validated through testing).

 ## Tooling & Configuration